Lena Horne: Changes of direction

 Horne became disenchanted with Hollywood and increasingly focused on her nightclub career.
 She made only two major appearances for MGM during the 1950s: Duchess of Idaho (1950, which was also Eleanor Powell's final film); and the musical Meet Me in Las Vegas (1956).
 She said she was "tired of being typecast as a Negro who stands against a pillar singing a song.
 I did that 20 times too often."
 She was blacklisted during the 1950s for her affiliations in the 1940s with communist-backed groups.
 She would subsequently disavow communism.
 She returned to the screen, playing Claire Quintana, a madam in a brothel who marries Richard Widmark, in the film Death of a Gunfighter (1969), her first straight dramatic role with no reference to her color.
 She later appeared on screen two more times, as Glinda in The Wiz (1978), which was directed by her then son-in-law Sidney Lumet, and co-hosting the MGM retrospective That's Entertainment!
 III (1994), in which she related her unkind treatment by the studio.

 After leaving Hollywood, Horne established herself as one of the premier nightclub performers of the post-war era.
-She headlined at clubs and hotels throughout the U.S., Canada, and Europe, including the Sands Hotel in Las Vegas, the Cocoanut Grove in Los Angeles, and the Waldorf-Astoria in New York.
+She headlined at clubs and hotels throughout the US, Canada, and Europe, including the Sands Hotel in Las Vegas, the Cocoanut Grove in Los Angeles, and the Waldorf-Astoria in New York.
 In 1957, a live album entitled Lena Horne at the Waldorf-Astoria became the biggest-selling record by a female artist in the history of the RCA Victor label at that time.
 In 1958, Horne became the first African-American woman to be nominated for a Tony Award for "Best Actress in a Musical", for her part in the "Calypso" musical Jamaica (which, at Horne's request, featured her longtime friend Adelaide Hall).